liquidboy/X/README.md

 * OneBox
 * RichScrollViewer
 * LiteDataGrid - A grid that lets you define several different DataTemplates and then alternate between them with a simple index value.
+* Viewer
+* Toolbar
+* UserCard

+The following components are less generic, possibly designed with the intention of modularizing the monolithic X.Browser app.

+* AddTab
+* MoreTab
+* Extensions.*
+* OneBox

+The following components are reused across one or more components

+* CoreLib
+* Win32
+* Services.*

 And implementing them in a demo app "X.Browser" ..
 Which is a demonstration browser application, that lets you browse web pages, media content, filesystem...